I experienced one day at Hive HQ before we all started working from home.

 4. 🎙Listen to podcasts galore.

-If you’re anything like me, it can be difficult to stop focusing on the negative.
+It can be difficult to stop focusing on the negative.
 Podcasts are great for providing a new perspective and allowing you to change your outlook.
 So, whether you listen to them for fun or for a self-help approach, take advantage of all the positive content out there!
-Headspace has been recommended by a number of our Hive Heroes as a good resource for stress and mindfulness.
-Or, if you’re not one for podcasts, you can’t go wrong with a nice upbeat playlist to lighten your mood!

 5. 👨💻Know when to stop.

-Gareth, Lead Software Engineer at Hive, also shared some wellbeing tips about how he avoided burnout while working remotely.
 Working from home, it’s all too easy to blur the line between work and home.
 “I’m almost finished, I’ll just keep going”, and before you know it it’s three hours later.
 Gareth started setting himself an achievable task list every morning so he knew when to switch off, rather than getting sucked into his screen and losing track of time.

 7. 💛Be kind and supportive.